| Hotels

 Alma Road in Windsor there are a few really good quality

-free wireless broadband internet access.
+free WiFi internet access.
 Alma House is a

 family run B&B just a 5 minute walk into the main town